kube-rs/kube/README.md

 ### Informers
 The simplest abstraction exposed from this client.
 This is a struct with the internal behaviour for watching kube resources, but keeps no internal state except the `resourceVersion`.

-You tell it what type parameters `T`  (a `Spec` struct) and `U` (a `Status` struct) correspond to, which again, can be as complete or incomplete as you like.
+You tell it what type parameters correspond to; `T` should be a `Spec` struct, and `U` should be a `Status` struct.
+Again, these can be as complete or incomplete as you like.
 Here, using the complete structs via [k8s-openapi](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.PodSpec.html):

 ```rust
 use k8s_openapi::api::core::v1::{PodSpec, PodStatus};